Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 - George - Project MGMT

 ## Game
-- Usually facillitated in S3; but since we apparently have an abundance of skilled facillitators perhaps we should try game shifting?
+- Usually facillitated in S3 style; but since we apparently have an abundance of skilled facillitators perhaps we should try game shifting?
 [Link](http://emergingleaderlabs.org/Gameshifting_Overview) [[Game Shifting Setup]]

 ---